Mettlesome-Games/Howl-at-the-Moon/Readme.md

 # **Unity Version 2020.1.12f1**

 ---
 ### ***Disclaimer this github contains all the source code but is missing assets that have copyright and/or are not shareable.
-It would be best to use the itch.io page to play the game***
+It would be best to use the itch.io page to play the game.***

 ## Itch.io page *(this contains a workable version of the game) currently unpublished*